 1.2 Freely Chosen Employment

 All employees shall be provided a written employment letter, where applicable in their native language, comprising the terms and conditions of employment.
 All employees are free to leave work or terminate their contract of service by giving the standard termination notice according to their terms of employment.
 There are no unreasonable restrictions on workers freedom to enter or exit company premises including workers living quarters.
+Employees are free to associate themselves with any group to communicate and share ideas and concerns with management without fear of discrimination, reprisal, intimidation or harassment.
+Open communication and direct engagements between workers and management are practice during “Town Hall” meetings

 Personal identification cards and passports are to be kept by employee.
 The company may request employee to handover passports to the company for official purpose e.g. renewal of work permits.
-Any personal documents held for safekeeping at the request of the employee shall be return immediately on request.

 The Group practices a “No Recruitment Fee” in recruiting foreign workers.
 Any other costs such as recruiting fees and related fees incurred at any stage of recruitment process, whether by us, our contractors, our agents or their sub-agents (if applicable) in the receiving and sending countries shall not be charged to workers.

 The Company will not hire forced, bonded (including debt bondage), indentured labour, involuntary prison labour and slaves.
-This includes transporting, harbouring, recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud for labour and services
+This includes transporting, harbouring, recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud for labour and services.

 1.3 Young Workers